clbwhazzup/GrowOpSim/README.md

     * Add mixed nutrients
   * Remove nutrients (flushing)
   * Can pick up whether planted or not

+* Nutrient widget
+  * Displays
+    * All nutrients as progress bars
+    * Growth level and growth time
+    * Pot type and plant strain
+  * Moves around the pot, always 90 degrees counterclockwise to player
+  * Rotation changes to face player
+  * Attached to pot

 * Dirt
   * Can have nutrients pre-added